grandschema/rock_paper_scissors/README.md

 This program is a skeleton of the Rock, Paper, Scissors game.

-As of now, it is meant to be ran a web browser and displayed in the console.
+As of now, it is meant to be ran in a web browser and displayed in the console.

 GUI interface coming...